 There are a variety of pipe materials out there used in home plumbing, each with its own set of lifespans.
-At D & F Plumbing, we strongly believe in copper and PEX (PolyEthylene Cross-linked) for home plumbing.
+At D&F Plumbing, Heating and Cooling, we strongly believe in copper and PEX (PolyEthylene Cross-linked) for home plumbing.

 - PEX: This is a high-density plastic material manufactured without solvents, chemicals or glues.
 It is durable, flexible, and it doesn’t corrode, freeze, or scale.
 PEX also requires fewer fittings and less labor, making the installation process quicker and affordable.

 - Copper: Copper has been the preferred material for decades.
 This material is corrosion resistant and has a lifespan of about 50+ years.

 It’s also worth noting, both of the materials can be used in conjunction with one another.